ninjahome/ninja-go/testCase.md

 5. connect to the private network node
 6. connect to the public network node
 7. offline
+    - 7.1 offline from local user table
+    - 7.2 offline from online map
+    - 7.3 publish to all peer node
+    - 7.4 offline from all peer node
+    - 7.5 reading thread exit
+    - 7.6 writing thread exit
+    - 7.7 batch offline when node killed by no -9 signal
 8. online user data cmd line debug tools✅
 9. ping pong status